sleak-lbl/weekly-emails/items/infocomp.md

-### INFOCOMP 2020, The Tenth International Conference on Advanced Communications and Computation
+### Submissions for INFOCOMP 2020, The Tenth International Conference on Advanced Communications and Computation, Due May 18

 INFOCOMP2020 is soliciting academic, research, and industrial contributions presenting research and practical results, position papers addressing the pros